 After the birth of their first child, Eleanor, in 2008, Annie and Aster moved back to the US and began operating their training and sales business out of Charlotte, VT.
 They combine a rigorous show schedule with frequent buying trips to Europe.
 Carsten, their son, was born in 2011.
 Their farm Tibri has earned championships from Florida to Vermont, as well as qualifying riders for and earning finals ribbons at New England, Marshall & Sterling, MHC, MHJ, RIEC, VHJA, and PHA Finals, in addition to the National Horse Show, Medal Finals, Harrisburg, and the Washington International Horse Show.

 Tibri has sold well over four million dollars worth of sport horses, and their imported sales horses have gone on to win at Lake Placid, Saratoga, Southampton, HITS Saugerties, HITS Ocala, Wellington, Marshall & Sterling Finals, Harrisburg, the National Horse Show, the Washington International Horse Show, and many more.
 Annie and Aster are looking forward to continued success in both the training and sales aspects of their business.

 Meet the Staff

-Emily Morro has been working as a professional in the equestrian field since a young age.
+Emily Morro has been working as a professional in the equestrian field since she was young.
 As a junior rider, she spent her time training and selling horses with her family’s business, New England Sport Pony.
-After high school Emily decided to pursue riding as a career and worked under trainers of many disciplines across the US.
-Trainers she spent time with include David and Karen O’Connor and more recently Grand Prix rider Michael Hochstetler.
+After high school Emily decided to pursue riding as a career and worked under trainers of multiple disciplines across the US.
+Trainers she spent time with include David and Karen O’Connor, and more recently Grand Prix rider Michael Hochstetler.
 After working as a professional groom on the A circuit, rider and later barn manager she found her passion in teaching.
 She taught up and down the east coast and in Canada before returning to the New England area.
 For the past few years she worked as the head trainer at a large barn in Massachusetts, teaching and building a show program.
 She also coached the Mount Ida College Equestrian Team.
 After working to hone her teaching style, she is excited to combine her knowledge of horse development and rider biomechanics to help cultivate the next generation of horsemen at Tibri Horses.